Scroll down for:

 1: What level of experience do I need?

-My classes and courses are suitable for painters of all levels of experience.
-Whatever your level, you should be open to the process of trial and error, experimentation and exploration.
-Most of my classes have people of mixed experience, and I speak with everyone individually.
+My classes and courses are for adult (19+) painters of all levels.
+Whatever your experience, you should be open to processes of trial and error, experimentation and exploration.
+Most classes have people of mixed experience, and I provide individual support and feedback.

 2: Do I have to paint abstract?